Dynamical Programming for off-the-grid dynamic Inverse Problems: Results for the structure of E

-We now confirm that the results of this section are applicable to the examples of Sections~\ref{sec:BB example}-\ref{sec:WFR example}. \begin{lemma}[Lower semi-continuity and coercivity of optimal transport regularisations] Choose $\alpha,\beta,\delta> 0$, $\HG$ a closed subset of $\HG_\infty$, and let $w:\HG\rightarrow \ho{0}{+\infty}$ be defined by
+We now confirm that the results of this section are applicable to the examples of Sections~\Rref{sec:BB example intro} and \Rref{sec:WFR example}. \begin{lmm}[Lower semi-continuity and coercivity of optimal transport regularisations] Choose $\alpha,\beta,\delta> 0$, $\HG$ a closed subset of $\HG_\infty$, and let $w:\HG\rightarrow \ho{0}{+\infty}$ be defined by

-Then $w$ is lower semi-continuous and has compact sub-levelsets (in the metric $\metric$). \end{lemma} \begin{proof} \emph{The spaces $\ACtwo$ and $H^1$.} First we note, that $\ACtwo(\ci01;\R^d)$ is exactly the collection of the continuous representatives of functions in $H^1(\ci01;\R^d)$.
-Moreover, the weak (distributional) gradient is represented by the (almost everywhere defined) pointwise derivative.
-This is alluded to in \cite[Sec.
-2.3]{BrediesNumerics}, but we provide the proof for the sake of completeness.